shane-kercheval/sik-llms/examples/otel_101.md

-**Traces**: View in Jaeger UI (http://localhost:16686) **Metrics**: Query in Prometheus (http://localhost:9090) or visualize in Grafana (http://localhost:3000)
+**Traces**: View in Jaeger UI (http://localhost:16686) **Metrics**: Query in Prometheus (http://localhost:9090) or visualize in Grafana (http://localhost:3000) **TraceContext**: Automatically captured in response objects for span linking

 ### **Key Metrics to Monitor**